CruxSec/CruxSec/README.md

 # Crux Cybersecurity – "Where Cybersecurity and Business Results Meet"

 ## Hi there, I'm Crux!
-Welcome to Crux Security, where cybersecurity takes center stage.
+Welcome to Crux Cybersecurity, where cybersecurity takes center stage.
 This is my sample portfolio — stuff I’ve worked on to demonstrate what a cybersecurity portolfio can look like on Github.
 From cybersecurity to cloud, from code to compliance, there’s a bit of everything here.
 Take a look around!

 <a href="https://linkedin.com" target="_blank" rel="noopener noreferrer"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white"></a>  (link to your LinkedIn profile; after all this portfolio is about your career)